Photo by: Tracy Baim/Outline & Nightlines

 INDIVIDUAL | Inducted 1995 [Now Deceased]

-A psychotherapist and social worker, for some 20 years she has worked professionally and as a volunteer and political activist to improve Chicagoan’s lives.
+A psychotherapist and social worker, for many years Caryn Berman worked professionally and as a volunteer and political activist to improve Chicagoan’s lives.
 She has focused on the health and civil rights of lesbians and gay men but has skillfully built coalitions and has been an influential HIV/AIDS educator and policymaker.

 Motivated by the death of a friend in 1985, Berman began her influential career as an HIV/AIDS educator, policymaker, and service provider.
 She developed the PASSAGES project at Horizons Community Services, an educational support group for gay and bisexual men at risk for HIV infection.
 Working at Travelers and Immigrants Aid (TIA) at the time, Berman recognized that the risk for HIV/AIDS extended far outside the gay community.
 She developed education programs for TIA staff, allowing them to assess the risk of individuals in other vulnerable populations and to counsel them.

 Berman organized the AIDS Foundation of Chicago along with Ron Sable, Renslow Sherer, and William Young and was also instrumental in founding the Hispanic AIDS Network.
-She has worked with the Chicago Board of Health to develop protocols and public health policies on HIV/AIDS and has been a curriculum reviewer for HIV/AIDS materials for the Chicago Board of Education and the Illinois State Medical Society.
+She worked with the Chicago Board of Health to develop protocols and public health policies on HIV/AIDS and was a curriculum reviewer for HIV/AIDS materials for the Chicago Board of Education and the Illinois State Medical Society.